The 31 Greatest Pianists of all time

 A recognized expression he used to say: "Music comes to me more easily than words."

-He is identified as one of the greatest composers in history, with high control of the classical style and absolute dominance of the form and expression; and considered one of the ancestors of romanticism.
+He is identified as one of the greatest composers in history among the greatest classical pianists, with high control of the classical style and absolute dominance of the form and expression; and considered one of the ancestors of romanticism.

 Franz Schubert (1797-1828, Austria)